Same song and dance

 Same song and dance’

-Lizzy swiped wildly at her phone but wound up just knocking it off its charging cradle onto her bedroom floor.
-Then it careened under her bed…
+Lizzy swiped wildly at her cellphone, knocking it off the charging cradle onto the bedroom floor.
+From there, it careened underneath her bed…

 ‘I like the way you move all over the globe